Keyboard shortcuts

 Why a small flat enum?

 ContainerKind is closed by spec.
-A flat enum (vs a trait object or string tag) gives the parser O(1) variant dispatch in the lexer’s classify phase and the renderer’s HTML walk, and lets clippy’s exhaustiveness check enforce that every variant has a render path.
+A flat enum (vs a trait object or string tag) gives the parser O(1) variant dispatch in the classify phase and the renderer’s HTML walk, and lets the compiler’s exhaustiveness check enforce that every variant has a render path.
+The payloads are tiny (u8 / BoutenKind / BoutenPosition), so the whole enum stays within a few bytes — pinned by the container_kind_is_copy_and_fits_in_a_word assertion.

 Composition